Name: Natasha Stoyce

-Thesis Title: Theatres of War: The Experiences of the Serbian Units of the Scottish Women’s Hospitals during the Great War.
+Thesis Title: Theatres of War: The Experiences of the Serbian Units of the Scottish Women’s Hospitals during the Great War (1914-1920).

 This thesis is the first to explore the Scottish Women’s Hospitals’ Serbian Unit’s (SWHSU) gendered and medical experiences during the Great War.
-Active on the Balkan and Eastern Fronts between January 1915 and March 1919, the SWHSU were unique because they were the first and only all-female medical unit to have maintained functional hospitals on the frontlines of war.
-They were operational in Serbia from December 1914, during this country's worst typhus epidemic, whilst the organisation's last members left Serbia in April 1920.
-Though still commemorated and greatly admired in Serbia, beyond this Balkan state history has overlooked them.
+Active on the Western, Balkan and Eastern Fronts between January 1915 and April 1920, the Scottish Women's Hospitals (SWH) were unique because they were the first and only all-female medical organisation to have maintained functional hospitals on the frontlines of war for the duration of a conflict and at a time when the female doctor was still in her infancy.

 Supervisors and Institution(s):